allan-tulane/sp25-recitation-04-sphil5/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**
+If we tried to paralize this solution the 'counts' would be getting updated simultaneously which would affect the results and possibly return the wrong solution.

 ## Part 2: Sentiment analysis